caseyburridge/projects/README.md

 # Projects
-A collection of fun projects I've worked on while learning web development and machine learning.
+A collection of fun projects I've worked on related to programming, web development, and machine learning.